-Task No. STCW Competence Knowledge, Understanding, And Proficiency Performance Condition Performance Behavior Performance Standard 12.1.A All Note 1 Maintain safety and security of the vessel, crew and passengers and the operational condition of lifesaving, firefighting and other safety systems A thorough knowledge of life- saving appliance regulations (International Convention for the Safety of Life at Sea) Organization of fire and abandon ship drills Maintenance of operational condition of life-saving, firefighting and other safety systems Actions to be taken to protect and safeguard all persons on board in emergencies Actions to limit damage and salve the ship following fire, explosion, collision or grounding When asked to describe procedures that will ensure the safety and security of the vessel, crew, and passengers.
+Task No. STCW Competence Knowledge, Understanding, And Proficiency Performance Condition Performance Behavior Performance Standard 12.1.A All Note 1 Maintain safety and security of the vessel, crew and passengers and the operational condition of lifesaving, firefighting and other safety systems A thorough knowledge of life-saving appliance regulations (International Convention for the Safety of Life at Sea) Organization of fire and abandon ship drills Maintenance of operational condition of life-saving, firefighting and other safety systems Actions to be taken to protect and safeguard all persons on board in emergencies Actions to limit damage and salve the ship following fire, explosion, collision or grounding On a vessel or in a laboratory, when asked to describe procedures that will ensure the safety and security of the vessel, crew, and passengers.
 The candidate describes the procedures for monitoring fire detection and safety systems and ensures that all alarms are detected promptly and acted upon in accordance with established emergency procedures.
 The candidate describes procedures that will ensure the safety and security of the vessel, crew, and passengers, including: 1.
 Identifying shipboard emergency procedures applicable to maintaining safety and security; 2.
 Actions in response to fire detection and safety related alarms; 3.
 Inspecting all lifesaving, firefighting, and emergency response equipment for correct operation; and 4.
 Maintenance and use of safety, security and lifesaving related equipment.
-The candidate's description includes: Two way VHF radios; Survival Craft engines and maintenance; Onboard Training and Drills; Emergency Planning; Fire and Smoke Monitoring Apparatus'; Alarm Systems and Equipment; Fixed CO2 and Foam Systems; Damage Control Equipment, and
+The candidate's description includes: 1.
+Two way VHF radios; 2.
+Survival Craft engines and maintenance; 3.
+Onboard Training and Drills; 4.
+Emergency Planning; 5.
+Fire and Smoke Monitoring Apparatus'; 6.
+Alarm Systems and Equipment; 7.
+Fixed CO2 and Foam Systems; 8.
+Damage Control Equipment; and 9.
+Fire Fighting Equipment.

 Task No. STCW Competence Knowledge, Understanding, And Proficiency Performance Condition Performance Behavior Performance Standard 13.1.A All Develop emergency and damage control plans and handle emergency situations Ship construction, including damage control On board a vessel powered by main propulsion machinery of at least 4000 HP or in a laboratory given a particulars for a vessel of at least 4,000 HP.
 The candidate develops a damage control plan in accordance with the established plans for emergency situations for damage control.
 The candidate develops a damage control plan that includes: 1.
 Vessel Construction; 2.
 Investigation Procedures; 3.
 Dewatering Equipment; 4.
 Shoring; 5.
 Pipe Patching; 6.
 Bulkhead Plugging; 7.
 Emergency Hull Repairs; and 8.
-Flooding Countermeasures.
-13.1.B All Course Develop emergency and damage control plans and handle emergency situations Methods and aids for fire prevention, detection and extinction This KUP is demonstrat Fighting described in 40 aintained the standard of competence for Advanced Fire 13.1.C All Course Develop emergency and damage control plans and handle emergency situations Functions and use of lifesaving appliances roved Proficiency in Survival Craft or Proficiency in olds a valid endorsement for PSC or PSC-Limited.
+Flooding Countermeasures 13.1.B All Course Develop emergency and damage control plans and handle emergency situations Methods and aids for fire prevention, detection and extinction This KUP is demonstrated if the candidate has maintained the standard of competence for Advanced Fire Fighting described in 46 CFR 11.303(b).
+This KUP is demonstrated by completing an approved Proficiency in Survival Craft or Proficiency in Survival Craft Limited course or if the mariner holds a valid endorsement for PSC or PSC-Limited.
+13.1.C All Course Develop emergency and damage control plans and handle emergency situations Functions and use of lifesaving appliances for

-Task No. STCW Competence Knowledge, Understanding, And Proficiency Performance Condition Performance Behavior Performance Standard 14.1.A All Course Use of leadership and managerial skill Knowledge of shipboard personnel management and training 1 ssociated KUPs are demond d Managerial Skills cours nstrated by successful completion of an approved or se.
+Task No. STCW Competence Knowledge, Understanding, And Proficiency Performance Condition Performance Behavior Performance Standard 14.1.A All Course Use of leadership and managerial skill Knowledge of shipboard personnel management and training • ssociated KUPs are demo nstrated by successful completion of an approved or se.